-Sperm morphology and recurrent abortion.
+Sperm morphology and recurrent abortion

 In 98 men whose partners experienced three or more spontaneous abortions, there were no significant differences in ejaculate volume, concentration of sperm, the percentage of total abnormal sperm, or the percentage of individual sperm defects as compared with normal WHO standards and 17 men fathering successful pregnancies.
 These data indicate that neither abnormal sperm concentration nor abnormal sperm morphology are significantly associated with recurrent spontaneous abortion.

 Data provided are for informational purposes only.
 Although carefully collected, accuracy cannot be guaranteed.
 The impact factor represents a rough estimation of the journal's impact factor and does not reflect the actual current impact factor.
 Publisher conditions are provided by RoMEO.
 Differing provisions from the publisher's actual policy or licence agreement may be applicable.